-Spirits on the Ground is a site-specific installation featuring mechanical toys, garbage bags, LED lights, videos, batteries, nylons, dead plants, water, soil, and rust.
+“Spirits on the Ground” is a site-specific dump, a living cemetery of mechanical toys, garbage bags, led lights, videos, batteries, nylons, dead plants, water, soil, and rust.

-Petrol—the formative material of all the toys, of the nylon covering the ground and the objects on it, and of the garbage bags—basically originates from the fossilization of dead organisms.
-Similarly, the production of batteries involves essential elements of life such as carbon, zinc, and potassium.
+Petrol, the formative material of all the toys, of the nylon covering the ground and the objects on it, and of the garbage bags, basically originates from the fossilization of dead organisms.
+Similarly, the production of batteries involves essential elements of life such as carbon, zinc and potassium.

 Focusing on the geochemical origins of objects, “Spirits on the Ground” summons the remnants of life in the material composition of toys that move around aimlessly; it pursues the topics of life and consciousness over different accumulations found in nature, rather than in distinctive subjects (humans, advanced artificial intelligence robots, etc.).